gnss-sdr/gnss-sdr/README.md

     3. The configuration file has in-line documentation, you can try to tune the number of channels and several receiver parameters.
 Store your .conf file in some working directory of your choice.
 4. Run the receiver invoking the configuration by
 ```$ gnss-sdr --config_file=/path/to/my_receiver.conf```
 The program reports the current status in text mode, directly to the terminal window.
 If all goes well, and GNSS-SDR is able to successfully track and decode at least 4 satellites, you will get PVT fixes.
-The program will write a .kml file and RINEX (yet experimental) files in the install directory.
+The program will write .kml, .geojson and RINEX files in the folder from which ```gnss-sdr``` was run.
 In addition to the console output, GNSS-SDR also writes log files at /tmp/ (configurable with the commandline flag ```./gnss-sdr --log_dir=/path/to/log```).